 That lack of control makes you start to doubt yourself, especially in a work environment.
 If no one’s paying attention to you or replying to your emails, you may start to doubt why you’re even there or if you’re being ignored because you’re just not good at your job.

 Ostracism, or the act of being excluded and ignored, at work has been shown to cause more mental and physical damage than many types of harassment.
 Canadian researchers studied this and found 70 percent of participants had felt ostracized at some point, while just 48 percent had dealt with some form of harassment.

 While most reported that someone who ignores you isn’t nearly as bad as someone who harasses you, turnover rates tell a different story.
 Three years after the initial study, the researchers followed up.
 They discovered that those who were ignored had a higher rate of health issues as a result and were more likely to have quit than those who had been harassed.

 While harassment is a serious issue, workplaces are more likely to take action against the perpetrator.
 Ostracism is, ironically, usually ignored.
 The researchers concluded that being ignored can be considered a form of workplace harassment, leading to some of the same or sometimes worse psychological effects.

 Dealing with Being Ignored

 The first thing to remember is feeling bad is perfectly normal.
 The next step is to not take it personally.
 This is one of the hardest things to do.
 However, when you take it as a personal insult, you only hurt yourself more.
-In many cases, being excluded may not anything to do with you personally.
+In many cases, being excluded may not have anything to do with you personally.
 It could just be a matter of a co-worker being terrible at their job or a boss being too busy to reply to your emails.